|

 conservation of mass and the law of constant proportions are given

+special attention.
 In Sections 8.6 and 8.7, the class experiments with spectra of atoms

 and is shown evidence that the spectra display properties of the individual

+atoms rather than properties of the elements in bulk.
 Finally, the atomic model is used to predict the existence of a half-life

 for radioactive elements.
+CHAPTER

 9 — THE SIZES AND MASSES OF MOLECULES